In developing this policy the University had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).

 Difficulties with payment

 In exceptional circumstances, special payment arrangements may be made for students experiencing difficulties with payment.
 These arrangements will take account of students’ financial and other circumstances.
-Written requests for special payment arrangements together with relevant documentation will be considered by the Director Student Administration or nominee.
+Written requests for special payment arrangements together with relevant documentation will be considered by the Director Student Connect or nominee.

 Extension of payment will be advised in writing and will not be granted automatically.
 International students who are granted a payment plan will be charged an initial fee for the administration of the plan.
 Any payments not met by the agreed dates may also incur a late payment charge.